How to Generate Multi-file EHR Datasets for 1000 patients with exact distributions

 Introducing DataFramer

-DataFramer is a synthetic-data generation platform designed to help organizations build, test, and deploy AI systems without exposing sensitive real-world data.
+DataFramer is a synthetic data platform designed to help organizations build, test, and deploy AI systems without exposing sensitive real-world data.
+Teams use it to generate synthetic data from real data samples, or describe what they need from scratch when no seed data is available.
 It lets you:

 Here’s a breakdown of how it can be used, especially in domains like healthcare and insurance.